 For many people experiencing snow for the first time, downhill skiing is the ultimate winter sport.
 Unlike sledding, there are chair lifts at ski hills that carry skiers to the top, so it’s a bit easier to start with.
 Getting to the bottom of the hill, however, isn’t as simple!
 It might seem challenging, but you can actually use your knowledge of some of your favorite junk foods to help you learn.
 Just remember “French fries” to go (skis are parallel to each other) and “pizza” to stop (ski tips pointed towards one another).
-If you’re studying in British Columbia or Alberta, you’ll find some of the world’s best skiing at resorts like Whistler and Banff, respectively, that are easy to visit over a weekend
+If you’re studying in British Columbia or Alberta, you’ll find some of the world’s best skiing at resorts, like Whistler and Banff, that are easy to visit over a weekend.

 Is there anything cooler than snowboarding?
 Trickier to master, snowboarding involves strapping both feet to one board and surfing along the powdery slopes.
-It can take a few attempts to master the art of turning (also known as “carving”) but once you’ve got it, you’ll be seriously addicted to this trendy popular winter sport.
+It can take a few attempts to master the art of turning (also known as “carving”), but once you’ve got it, you’ll be seriously addicted to this popular winter sport.

 While it might look the same as downhill skiing, cross-country skiing is a totally different experience.
 Because you’re moving across a flat surface, instead of letting gravity do the work with downhill skiing, cross-country skiers use their own locomotion to move themselves along.
 You’ll normally do cross-country skiing out in the quiet of the woods, making it a more peaceful and natural outdoor activity compared to a busy ski resort.

 It’s not all about the snow!
 Ice skating is one winter activity that everyone should try at least once.
 While skating rinks can be found all over the world, there’s something uniquely special about skating outdoors — even better if it’s on a frozen lake, pond or river!
 Once you’ve strapped on skates and done a few wobbly laps, it’s a great idea to warm up with some hot cocoa with marshmallows.
-Some of the best places to try skating outdoors is Lake Louise in Banff National Park, just a short drive away from Calgary, or Somerset House in Central London.
+Some of the best places to try skating outdoors is Lake Louise in Banff National Park, just a short drive away from Calgary, or Somerset House in central London.

 Not for the faint of heart, this winter activity involves far less actual “activity” than the other recommendations on this list.
 Hopeful fishermen and women drive to the middle of lakes that are frozen solid (around five to eight inches of ice, so it’s guaranteed not to break), where they drill holes into the water below.
 From there, it’s a waiting game, as you watch for an unsuspecting fish to take the bait.
-Small houses called ice shanties are often set up on the ice, which are heated with a number of amenities like electricity, cooking facilities and bunks to sleep in.
+Small houses called ice shanties are often set up on the ice, which are heated with several amenities like electricity, cooking facilities and bunks to sleep in.
 If you can endure a multi-day ice fishing trip, consider yourself a certified cold weather enthusiast!